opensearch-project/opensearch-plugins/UPGRADING.md

 #### Naming Conventions

-The following naming convention has been adopted for Elasticsearch.
+The following naming convention has been adopted for renaming from Elasticsearch.

 | Before          | After        |
 |-----------------|--------------|